emil-furat/RNA-seq/README.md

-# RNA-seq
+# RNA-seq-scripts
-QC, trimming, alignment, and generating counts
+Scripts for QC, trimming, alignment, and generating counts